kcook98765/plugin.video.librarygenie/README.md

 ### 🎯 Advanced List Features
 - **Context Menu Integration**: Add items directly from any Kodi interface
 - **List Browser**: Navigate and manage your collections easily
-- **Search History**: Automatic permanent storage of all search results in a protected top-level folder
+- **Search History**: Automatic permanent storage of all search results as protected lists in a protected top-level folder
 - **Export/Import**: Backup and restore your list configurations

 ### 🛠️ Technical Features